 How will my employer decide which workers to furlough?

-This is a difficult question, it is essentially up to your employer which employees are furloughed and which continue working.
+It is essentially up to your employer which employees are furloughed and which continue working.
 Any decision to furlough a worker must be consented to by the worker, and equality and discrimination laws still apply to any decisions your employer is making.

 Can I make my employer furlough me?

 Your employer doesn’t have to furlough you, but you can ask them why they’ve said no and ask if they’ll change their decision.
 Check if they’ve seen the guidance for employers on GOV.UK.
 It explains who can be furloughed under the rules of the scheme.

 If you look after someone and can’t be furloughed, you can check what to do if you need to be off work to care for someone.